Modern shanghai skyline at sunset over the river

 The platform was ordered to wind down any non-compliant markets and cease operations that violated the Commodity Exchange Act.
 At the heart of the issue was Polymarket’s failure to seek the proper regulatory pathway despite allowing U.S. users to trade on politically sensitive markets.

-Still, many Americans continued accessing Polymarket via VPN and cryptocurrency wallets.
+Still, many Americans reportedly continued accessing Polymarket via VPN and cryptocurrency wallets.
 That underground participation showed the appetite existed, and that Polymarket just needed a compliant route to return.

 How are Polymarket’s sports prediction markets different from sports betting?